Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Does retatrutide prevent diabetes long-term, or just delay it?

-Based on tirzepatide data (SURMOUNT-1 showed sustained HbA1c reductions through 88 weeks), we'd expect metabolic benefits to persist as long as treatment continues and weight remains stable.
+Based on tirzepatide data (sustained HbA1c reductions through 88 weeks), we'd expect metabolic benefits to persist as long as treatment continues.

 Cancer Risk: Theoretical Concerns and Current Data

-GLP-1 receptor agonists have been scrutinized for potential cancer risk due to:
+GLP-1 receptor agonists have been scrutinized for potential cancer risk:

 1. Thyroid C-cell tumors seen in rodent studies (medullary thyroid carcinoma)